shahzadkazama/TradelingDevOpsChallenge/README.md

 Limitions: I don't have aws account credentials to successfully execute this task

 - Image will be build, tagged and pushed to Amazon ECR after any commit in repo
-- github action build file location is present at this location ```TradelingDevOpsChallenge/.github/workflows/docker-publish.yml ```
+- github action build file present at this location ```TradelingDevOpsChallenge/.github/workflows/docker-publish.yml ```

 ## Kubernetes deployments